ecmwf-ifs/ifs-arpege-coding-standards/fortran/index.rst

   contouring.
 Interfaces that are not internal to a component should privilege as much as possible native fortran datatypes rather than derived types.

->>PM: this does not make sense; most modern libraries (eg Atlas) use derived types.<<

 * Naming of new variables, routines and modules should help the reader understand code as efficiently as possible. *Renaming of legacy / existing code?*

 * Large arrays should be declared as allocatable, to avoid excessive stack usage.
   Small arrays, and in particular those declared in tight code (this should be avoided wherever possible!) should be automatic, to benefit from faster stack handling.

->>PM: definition of large and small arrays ?
-I recommand banning ALLOCATABLEs in all NPROMA routines (ie those which process a single NPROMA block).<<

 * If an allocatable variable can be used rather than a pointer, opt for the allocatable for safety reasons.